-A study looking at circulating tumour cells to find out whether they can predict how neuroendocrine tumours respond to treatment (CALM-NET)
+A study to see whether circulating tumour cells can affect how well treatment for neuroendocrine tumours works (CALM-NET)

 More about this trial

 The neuroendocrine system is made of nerve and gland cells.
 It makes hormones and releases them into the bloodstream.

 Neuroendocrine tumours (NETs) are rare tumours that develop in the cells of the neuroendocrine system.
 You might also hear them called neuroendocrine neoplasms (NENs) or neuroendocrine carcinomas (NECs).
 They can develop in a number of different organs of the body, including the bowel.